What to Do in Las Vegas in December

 7. Attend the Great Santa Run

-On December 3rd, 2022 Opportunity Village will be hosting a holiday-themed race and every contestant will be dressed as Santa Claus.
+On December 2nd, 2023, Opportunity Village will be hosting its holiday-themed race, one where every runner will be dressed as Santa Claus.

-The Great Santa Run will be taking place at the Fremont Street Experience in downtown Las Vegas.
+The run will take place in downtown Las Vegas.

 NOTE: There is a walking tour of Fremont Street included with most major Las Vegas tourist passes.